narainkarthikv/Sticky-Memo/README.md

 # Sticky-Memo

-Sticky-Memo is a sticky notes application built using React.js and Vite.
+Sticky-Memo is a sticky notes application built using React.js + Vite along with MUI.
 This documentation will guide you through the process of contributing to this project.

 ## Table of Contents
 - [Installation](#installation)